saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_3_from_bi_to_agent_v2_5.md

 # Chapter 3: From BI-Era to Agent-Era: Seven Gaps

 **Book:** Trust Before Intelligence
-**Subtitle:** Why 95% of Agent Projects Fail--and the Architecture Blueprint That Fixes Infrastructure in 90 Days **Author:** Ram Katamaraja, CEO, Colaberry Inc.
+**Subtitle:** Why 95% of Agent Projects Fail—and the Architecture Blueprint That Fixes Infrastructure in 90 Days **Author:** Ram Katamaraja, CEO, Colaberry Inc.
 **Chapter:** 3 of 12
 **Version:** 2.5 ALIGNED (Gap Numbering Aligned 1-to-1 with 7-Layer Architecture)